krystenterry/k-Means-Clustering-Project/README.md

 ### 1. Importing Required Libraries

-The project begins by importing the required libraries for data analysis, visualization, and clustering.
+The project begins by importing the required libraries for data analysis, visualization, and clustering and then importing the data.

 ```python
 import pandas as pd